 Hello, ISO/SAE 21434 – Road vehicles – Cybersecurity Engineering!

-With ISO/SAE 21434, which has been officially published in the end of August 2021 (Please see: ISO/SAE 21434:2021 is now officially published.
-All info here (Update: August 2021), the international association of automotive engineers SAE International and ISO (the International Organization for Standardization) have joined forces for the first time.
+With ISO/SAE 21434, which has been officially published in the end of August 2021 (Please see: ISO 21434 Overview video course), the international association of automotive engineers SAE International and ISO (the International Organization for Standardization) have joined forces for the first time.

 The result is a new point of reference for cybersecurity in the automotive industry.
 For the first time, the standard sets up a defined expectation respectively defined minimum cybersecurity requirements.
 Furthermore the standard defines a unified terminology that is valid along the entire supply chain and is intended to create an industry-specific consensus regarding cybersecurity in the automotive industry.

 ISO/SAE 21434 is to be considered as state of the art and thus as a binding reference point for large parts of the world.